Aidenzich/road-to-master/Papers/Utils/DomainAdaptationSurvey.md

 - <font color=green>Terminology</font>
 # A Literature Survey on Domain Adaptation of Statistical Classifiers
 http://www.mysmu.edu/faculty/jingjiang/papers/da_survey.pdf
+## The Goal of this survey
+1. There have been a number of methods proposed to address domain adaptation, but it is not clear how these methods are related to each other.
+This survey tries to organize the existing work and lay out an overall picture of the problem with it's possible solutions.
+2. Second, a systematic literature survey naturally reveals the limitations of current work and points out promising directions that should be explored in the future

 ## 1. Domain Adaptation
 - The problem that arises when the data distribution in <font color=orange>our test domain is different from that in our training domain</font>.
 - The need for domain adaptation is prevalent in many real-world classification problems.